Wagner Group activities in Ukraine: Treatment of prisoners and deserters

+Redeployment to Ukraine

+On 27 September 2023, the Ukrainian military reported that around 500 Wagner Group fighters returned to fight in Donetsk Oblast as part of the 2023 Ukrainian counteroffensive and as part of the group’s redeployment in Ukraine for the first time since the failed rebellion against the Russian military in June.
+They are being led by Andrei Troshev, a retired colonel and veteran of the Soviet-Afghan War, Second Chechen War and the Syrian civil war.
+He was appointed by Russian president Vladimir Putin to lead the Wagner Group.

+Nationalization of Wagner Group

+On 13 November 2023, it was reported that four former inmates who fought for the Wagner Group in eastern Ukraine, have been receiving calls and text messages offering them military contracts.
+Three of the veterans reported that specifically Rosgvardia was trying to recruit them.
+A text message said: "Wagner is officially becoming a unit of Rosgvardia...The entire structure, methods of work and commanders remain the same."
+Other reports indicate that former Wagner fighters have joined Chechen Akhmat units, whilst still wearing Wagner patches.

 Casualties

 According to Bellingcat's briefing to British MPs of the Commons Foreign Affairs Select Committee on 21 April 2022, close to 3,000 of the 8,000 members of Wagner in Ukraine had been killed.
 However, according to BBC News Russian, at the that time there were no reliable data on the Wagner Group's losses.
 A number of Belarusian soldiers who had signed contracts with Russian private military companies had been killed during the invasion.
 A subsequent US estimate in early August, put the number of Wagner PMCs killed in the invasion at 5,000, while the Ukrainian Center for Analytical Studies and Countering Hybrid Threats (CCHT) NGO reported that by its count between 800 and 1,000 had been killed by early November.
 In early January 2023, an updated US estimate put the number of Wagner PMC casualties at more than 4,100 killed and 10,000 wounded.
-Mid-February 2023, an updated US estimate put the number of Wagner PMC casualties at about 30,000 casualties, of which about 9,000 killed.
+Mid-February 2023, an updated US estimate put the number of Wagner PMC casualties at about 30,000, of which about 9,000 killed.
 The US estimated that half of those deaths occurred since the middle of December, with 90 percent of Wagner fighters which had been killed since December being convicts.
 Concurrently, the UK Ministry of Defence estimated that convicts recruited by Wagner had experienced a casualty rate of up to 50 percent.